Shopify Theme Constraints with Liquid

 - basic conditionals

 It is not a replacement for browser‑side behaviour.
-Variant interaction, gallery state, cart drawers, and dynamic filtering often need JavaScript because they respond to user actions after the page loads.
+Variant interaction, gallery state, cart drawers and dynamic filtering often need JavaScript because they respond to user actions after the page loads.

 The article on using Liquid templates in e‑commerce front‑end work covers this split in more detail.

-Product Data is Rich but Not Unlimited
+Product Data is Rich, but the Shape Matters

 Before promising a custom product experience, check: